Salmon555/guitar_effect_box/README.md

 # guitar_effect_box
 effect box for guitar
-## I am trying to make a effect box for acoustic guitar
+## I am trying to make some effect boxs for botn electric and acoustic guitar
-### The first one I want to try out is called compresser
+### 1 compresser
 A compresser can make the struming more even, which is often used in funk music.
 There are many other using scenario that I won't cover here.
 It will have three options: sustain, level, blend